Updated August 18, 2023

 On November 5, 2021, over 50,000 fans headed to the Astroworld Festival at NRG Park in Houston for what should have been a great night of live music after nearly two years of COVID restrictions.
 Instead, 10 people died— including a nine-year-old child—and thousands more were injured when the crowd surged forward as Travis Scott took the stage.

-According to the Associated Press (AP), over 500 lawsuits have been filed against the organizers and promoters of the festival, all begging the core question: Were the injuries and deaths at the Astroworld festival a tragic accident or a predictable and preventable catastrophe?
+Thousands of lawsuits have been filed over the festival, all begging the core question: Were the injuries and deaths at Astroworld a tragic accident or a predictable and preventable catastrophe?

 Scores of victims of the Astroworld disaster (the plaintiffs) are suing Scott and companies tied to the event (the defendants) in Harris County, Texas.

 At the request of attorneys from both sides, all of the pending Astroworld lawsuits were consolidated into "multidistrict litigation" (MDL).
-One judge will oversee the before-trial logistics for all of the lawsuits.
+District Judge Kristen Hawkins will oversee the pre-trial logistics for all of the consolidated lawsuits (In re Astroworld Litigation).
 Some cases may then go to trial, one at a time.
-In March 2022, state District Judge Kristen Hawkins, who was appointed by the Texas Supreme Court to handle the consolidated lawsuits (In re Astroworld Litigation), issued a gag order, saying she doesn't want attorneys to make their cases in the court of public opinion and improperly influence the jury pool.

-Consolidation like this is common in cases involving similar harms suffered by large numbers of plaintiffs.
+Consolidation like this is common in cases involving similar harms suffered by many plaintiffs.
 For example, asbestos litigation and other product liability lawsuits are often consolidated into MDL.
-The goal of consolidation is to encourage the parties to settle their cases and save resources.
+Consolidation encourages the parties to settle their cases and save resources.

 Lawyers representing injured concertgoers tend to sue a lot of people and entities related to the event, including: